 Stephanie is also the author of the prize-winning Homegrown Music: Discovering Bluegrass (Praeger 2004; revised in paperback University of Illinois Press 2006) and Discovering Folk Music (Praeger 2010).
 Homegrown Music brought her the 2005 win as the International Bluegrass Music Association’s Print Media Person of the Year.

 Invited to participate in the first New York Times Great Read in the Park, she also presented at the prestigious Virginia Festival of the Book, Southern Festival of Books, and International Bluegrass Music Symposium, Western Kentucky University.
 Rutgers University Press tapped her to pen the "Folk Music" entry for its Encyclopedia of New Jersey (2004).

 In 2013 Stephanie established a collaboration with the family musical group Ronstadt Generations, arranging concerts in care facilities.
 As a result she developed a panel session, "Preserving Memory Through Music," which continues to evolve along with other concepts tied to this critical subject matter.
 She then founded the global music community initiative Alz-Aid.net to increase awareness of the epidemic levels of Alzheimer's and other dementia.

-Projects in progress include books about cats, rural life, and a retrospective/futurespective compilation of her work in music.
+Projects in progress include books about cats, rural life, and an autobiographical retrospective of her 50+ years in music.